NCEMS/ocean-idr-database/README.md

 # Query the ocean IDR database

-This GitHub repository enables easy searching of the SQLite database `minimal_noenv.db` using a Jupyter notebook.
+This GitHub repository enables easy searching of the SQLite database `minimal_noenv-12May2026.db` using a Jupyter notebook.

 While this repository is public, the database required to run a query is access controlled via CyVerse.
 Contact Dan Nissley (dan182@psu.edu) for access.